Corporate Insolvency Proceedings in South Korea

 - two-thirds or more of the total amount of rehabilitation claims; and

-- a half or more of the total number of shares present at the meeting (provided that if the total amount of debt exceeds the total amount of assets on the date of commencement, the shareholders do not have a right to vote).
+- half or more of the total number of shares present at the meeting (provided that if the total amount of debt exceeds the total amount of assets on the date of commencement, the shareholders do not have a right to vote).

-When the proposed rehabilitation plan is accepted by a resolution passed at a meeting of the interested parties, the court may confirm the rehabilitation plan.
+When the proposed rehabilitation plan is accepted by a resolution passed at a meeting of interested parties, the court may confirm the rehabilitation plan.
 Exceptionally the court may also confirm a rehabilitation plan that was not passed in the meeting; in this case, the court may reinforce the terms pertaining to the protection of creditors in the rehabilitation plan.

 The debt rescheduling for rehabilitation claims includes partial discharge, partial debt-equity swap and repayment in instalments after deferment.
-In the case of disposing of collateral securities, it is common to have the rehabilitation plan include terms that provide that the concerned secured rehabilitation claims shall have priority in repayment at the disposed value.
+In the case of disposing of collateral securities, it is common for the rehabilitation plan to include terms that provide that the concerned secured rehabilitation claims shall have priority in repayment at the disposed value.
 A considerable portion of shares ordinarily go through capital reduction via retirement or consolidation.

 When a rehabilitation plan is confirmed, the rights of creditors and shareholders are adjusted according to the rehabilitation plan.
 Rehabilitation claims and secured rehabilitation claims not included in the approved plan shall be discharged by operation of law.

-Termination of rehabilitation proceeding
+Termination of rehabilitation proceedings

 - if a rehabilitation plan proposal is not submitted; or